Leonardo da Vinci

 - Virgin of the Rocks(The National Gallery, London)

-- “Virgin of the Rocks” by Leonardo da Vinci depicts the Madonna and child Jesus with the infant John the Baptist and an angel, in a rocky setting which provides the painting with its unusual name.
-This painting is in the National Gallery London and is one of two versions of this picture which have the same name and similar composition but with several differences in the detail.
-The earliest version of the two paintings is in the Louvre, Paris and has been transferred to the canvas, whereas this painting is on the original wooden panel.
+- “Virgin of the Rocks” by Leonardo da Vinci depicts the Madonna and the child Jesus with the infant John the Baptist and an angel in a rocky setting, which provides the painting with its unusual name.
+This painting is in the National Gallery of London.
+It is one of two versions of this picture, which have the same name and similar composition but with several differences in the detail.
+The earliest version of the two paintings is in the Louvre, Paris, and has been transferred to the canvas, whereas this painting is on the original wooden panel.
 Museum: The National Gallery, London

 - Virgin of the Rocks (Louvre, Paris)

-- The composition shows a grouping of four figures, the Virgin Mary, the Christ child, the infant John the Baptist and an angel arranged into a triangular formation.
+- The composition shows a grouping of four figures, the Virgin Mary, the Christ child, the infant John the Baptist, and an angel arranged into a triangular formation.
 The setting is a background of rocks and a distant landscape of mountains and water.
 Mary occupies the apex of the pyramidal figure group, stretching one hand to include John and raising the other above the head of the Christ child in a blessing.
 John is kneeling and looking towards the Christ child with his hands together in an attitude of prayer.
-The Christ child is supported by the angel and is raising his right hand in a sign of Benediction towards the kneeling John.
+The angel supports the Christ child.
+Christ’s hand is raised in a sign of Benediction towards the kneeling John.
 Museum: Louvre, Paris

 - Madonna Litta